Bradford National Media Museum 'must change to survive'

 Earlier this year it was feared funding cuts would lead to the attraction, run by the Science Museums Group (SMG), having to shut.

 SMG director Ian Blatchford said "everyone accepts the museum can't just carry on as it is".

-The media museum said it was running a consultation on how things at the venue could be improved.'No victory'
+The media museum said it was running a consultation on how things at the venue could be improved.